skotcharat/doforfund/DesignDocuments/userStories.md

 ### Sign up

-As a new user I want to create an account so that I can make a donation or signing the event.
+As a new user I want to create an account so that I can make a donation or sign up the event.

 ### Sign In

-As a registered user I want to log in so that I can make a donation or signing the event.
+As a registered user I want to log in so that I can make a donation or sign up the event.

 ### Find the picture